supabase-community/supabase-ui-svelte/README.md

 supabase-ui-svelte
 ------------------

-A set of authentication components for handling Supabase.
-Built using Svelte.
+UI components for authenticated Supabase using Svelte.

 # Supported Features